eugenijusr/flot.multihighlight/README.md

 This plugin basically works by firing a couple of events indicating when data points where highlighted and unhighlighted.

 * multihighlighted(event, position, items).
 Fires when the data points are highlighted.
-Position is the mouse pointer position within a plot and items is an array of data points - { serieIndex, dataIndex } objects.
+Position is a plot coordinate where mouse pointer is and items is an array of data points - { serieIndex, dataIndex } objects.
 * unmultihighlighted(event) - when the data points lose hover and are unhighlighted.

 When using linked plots these events will fire for each plot separately.